-The time- and resource-limited research capabilities of D&S IFCA (and the restrictions imposed by locations and timing of routine fishing activity), determine future monitoring of this fishery should rely on observer survey data, and that future surveys should aim to distribute survey effort evenly and consistently over time and locations.
+It is recommended that, within the time- and resource-limited research capabilities of D&S IFCA (and the restrictions imposed by locations and timing of routine fishing activity), future monitoring of this fishery relies on observer survey data, and that future surveys should aim to distribute survey effort evenly and consistently over time and locations.
 This would allow for important species-specific drivers of CPUE and LPUE, identified here, to be accounted for in future analyses, enabling robust monitoring and recommendations for management.

-D&S IFCA's officers consider that action on the following recommendations will help to maintain the environmentally, economically and socially sustainable nature of the Live Wrasse Fishery in D&S IFCA's District:
+In addition to these monitoring recommendations, D&S IFCA's officers consider that action on the following recommendations will help to maintain the environmentally, economically and socially sustainable nature of the live wrasse fishery in D&S IFCA's District:

-- Continue to manage the fishery as outlined in the D&S IFCA's Policy Statement and Potting Permit Conditions for the Live Wrasse Fishery (24th June 2020), except in the case of rock cook (ii, below) and ballan wrasse (iii, below), and except with regards to fishers returns forms (iv, below). - (ii) Lift the prohibition on removal of rock cook from the fishery and reintroduce previous Conservation Reference Size (CRS) limits of 12-23cm. - (iii) Change the ballan wrasse CRS range from 15-23 cm to 18-22 cm (see Appendix 3 for an assessment of the impact that changes to the CRS limits may have on the retention rates of ballan wrasse in the D&S IFCA's District). - (iv) Remove the requirement for wrasse fishers to submit returns forms.
+- Continue to manage the fishery as outlined in the D&S IFCA's Policy Statement and Potting Permit Conditions for the Live Wrasse Fishery (24th June 2020), except in the case of rock cook (ii, below) and ballan wrasse (iii, below), and except with regards to fishers returns forms (iv, below). - (ii) Lift the prohibition on removal of rock cook from the fishery, and reintroduce previous conservation reference size (CRS) limits to the Potting Permit Byelaw permit conditions for this species (12-23 cm). - (iii) Change the ballan wrasse CRS range from 15-23 cm to 18-26 cm (see Appendix 3 for an assessment of the impact that changes to the CRS limits may have on the retention rates of ballan wrasse in the D&S IFCA's District). - (iv) Remove the requirement for wrasse fishers to submit returns forms (without affecting future obligations under Paragraph 17 of the Potting Permit Byelaw).